warnerm06/Amazon-Sales-Analysis/README.md

     Does advertising in this dataset always increase sales?
 Hypothesis: No Does lowering price in this dataset always increase sales volumes?
 Hypothesis: No Do products used during summer sell better during warmer months.
+Hypothesis: Yes Does click through rate correlate with conversion rate in this dataset?
 Hypothesis: Yes

 ## Techniques and Tools:
     Excel, Python, Pandas, Matiplotlib,